utdata/rwdir/11-census.Rmd

 # Census {#census}

 The U.S. [Census Bureau](https://census.gov/) has a wealth of data that can help journalists tell stories.
-This chapter is _not_ a comprehensive guide on how to use it, but instead an introduction on some says you can.
+This chapter is _not_ a comprehensive guide on how to use it, but instead an introduction on some ways you can.

 But we can't talk about specifics of _how_ do to anything before learning _about_ the different Census programs, so here is a mini overview of some of the more popular programs.

 ## Goals of this section

-- Introduce three of the more popular Census data sets and how they differ:
+- Introduce three of the more popular Census data sets and discuss how they differ:
     - [Decennial Census](https://www.census.gov/programs-surveys/decennial-census/decade.2010.html)
     - [American Community Survey](https://www.census.gov/programs-surveys/acs)
     - [Population Estimates Program](https://www.census.gov/programs-surveys/popest.html)